louis-tru/quark/docs/CURRENT_WORK.md

   `CAPA prepare` and `CAPA short-edge bin` remain small, allocator overflow and tile append-failed flags stay zero, most tiles use only their initial chunk, and `CAPA tile coverage` drops after removing full-path fallback.
-- 2026-06-27 pass6 shader checkpoint: `capa_coverage.glsl` is being shaped as a
-  boundary-tile-only coverage pass.
+- 2026-06-27 coverage shader checkpoint: `capa_coverage.glsl` is being shaped as a boundary-tile-only coverage pass.
 Its responsibility is limited to converting one real `CAPABoundaryTile`'s short-edge chunks plus row prefix/backdrop into that tile's own `16x16` packed R8 coverage page.
 It should not handle surface